Lakorthus/100-days-of-code/README.md

 **Thoughts**: Love to be able to help my teammates when they are struggling with the material.

+### Day 49: Nov 10, Thursday

+**Today's Progress**: Weird to think how much I have learned in the last 49 days.
+Thanks to the School of Code, I have been able to develop my skills and to do it alongside the best team ever is priceless.

+**Thoughts**:

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)